MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

  For your company, you set up a job queue that you want to run every day.
 You also specify that you want the process to run every 5 minutes.
 Finally, you specify that the job queue should stop on the last day of the year, December 31.

- In order to set up the job queue for email logging, a ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> user with sufficient permission sets is required.
-Consider using the permission sets BASIC and JOBQUEUESETUP as defined in the ADD INCLUDE<!--[!INCLUDE[demolong](../../ApplicationDesign/includes/demolong_md.md)]-->.
-The user must also be granted an explicit permission to run codeunit 5065.
-For more information, see [How to: Create Job Queue Entries](../../SetupAndAdministration/how-to-create-job-queue-entries.md).
+ In order to set up the job queue for email logging, a ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/how-to-create-job-queue-entries.md).

 #### To start the job queue